thomasprost/akinoyusei.com/content/blog/improving-wordpress-security/index.md

 ## Avoid sending clear text passwords to clients by emails / slack / platforms to manage projects

 I see it way too often but it should be avoided whenever possible (or send a clear password for a new WordPress user account and force your client to reset it).
 Use a password manager to share passwords.
 I use and trust Bitwarden though you can check [Privacy guides](https://www.privacyguides.org/passwords/) for secure recommendations.
+Sharing sensitive data with encrypted emails (I use [ProtonMail](https://proton.me/mail)) is also a good option.

 ## Make backups ... and download them !!! (or upload them somewhere safe)